Cemetery Man: Plot

-Francesco Dellamorte (Rupert Everett) is the cemetery caretaker in the small Italian town of Buffalora.
-He lives in a ramshackle house on the premises, constantly surrounded by death, with only his mentally disabled assistant Gnaghi (François Hadji-Lazaro) for company.
+Francesco Dellamorte is the cemetery caretaker in the small Italian town of Buffalora.
+He lives in a ramshackle house on the premises, constantly surrounded by death, with only his mentally disabled assistant Gnaghi for company.
 Young punks in town spread gossip that Dellamorte is impotent.
 His hobbies are reading outdated telephone directories, in which he crosses out the names of the deceased, and trying to assemble a puzzle shaped like a human skull.
-Gnaghi can speak only one word: "Gna."
+Gnaghi can speak only one word: "Gna".

-The Latin inscription over the Buffalora Cemetery gate reads RESURRECTURIS ("For those who will rise again"), and indeed, Dellamorte has his hands full.
-Some people rise from their graves within seven nights following their deaths, as aggressive zombies.
+The Latin inscription over the Buffalora Cemetery gate reads RESURRECTURIS ("For those who will rise again"), and indeed, some people rise from their graves as aggressive zombies within seven nights following their deaths.
 Dellamorte destroys these creatures, which he calls "Returners", before they overrun the town.
-Buffalora's mayor (Stefano Masciarelli) is so fixated on his reelection campaign that he doesn't register Dellamorte's pleas for an investigation.
-Being an outcast in the village and almost illiterate, Dellamorte doesn't want to lose his job.
-He opens up to his only friend, Franco, a municipal clerk, but doesn't file the paperwork to get assistance.
+Buffalora's mayor is so fixated on his reelection campaign that he does not register Dellamorte's pleas for an investigation.
+Being an outcast in the village and almost illiterate, Dellamorte does not want to lose his job.
+He opens up to his only friend, Franco, a municipal clerk, but does not file the paperwork to get assistance.
 He explains, "It's easier just to shoot them."

-At a funeral, Dellamorte falls in love with the unnamed young widow (Anna Falchi) of a rich, elderly man.
+At a funeral, Dellamorte falls in love with the young widow of a rich, elderly man.
 She is won over when Dellamorte tells her about the ossuary, which she adores.
-While consummating their relationship by her husband's grave, the undead husband arises and bites her.
-She seems to die from the bite, but the coroner claims it was a heart attack.
+While consummating their relationship by her late husband's grave, the undead partner arises and bites her.
+She seems to die, but the coroner claims it was a heart attack.
 Fearing the worst, Dellamorte stays near her corpse, and shoots her when she rises.

-Gnaghi becomes infatuated with the mayor's teen daughter, Valentina (Fabiana Formica), but she is tragically decapitated in a motorcycle accident.
+Gnaghi becomes infatuated with the mayor's teen daughter, Valentina, but she is tragically decapitated in a motorcycle accident.
 Undeterred, Gnaghi digs up her reanimated head and begins an innocent romance.
-The relationship is cut short, however, when the mayor finds out and Valentina rips out his throat with her teeth.
-Dellamorte is forced to shoot her.
+The relationship is cut short, however, when the mayor finds out and Valentina rips out his throat with her teeth, forcing Dellamorte to shoot her.
 The young widow also rises again, causing Dellamorte to believe she was not really a zombie when he first shot her, in which case it was he who killed her.
 He plummets into a depression and is visited by the leering figure of Death, who tells him to "Stop killing the dead" and suggests shooting the living instead.